FOSSEE/eSim/README.md

 4. Refer the [documentation](Windows/README.md) to package eSim for Windows OS.

+---

 # 📦 Tool Manager for eSim – Multi-Platform Support
+### Developed by Pyae Sone Khant Aung

 This repository contains platform-specific versions of the **Tool Installation and Management System** for eSim.
 It supports installing, updating, and managing tools like **Ngspice**, **KiCad**, **GHDL**, **Verilator**, and more.